VenueDriver/screen-driver/api/README.md

 #### Integration tests for lambda functions

-You should have running dynamodb on port 8000.
+You should have running dynamodb on port 8000 (for `content-management-service`) or 8001 (for `auth-service`).
 To run dynamodb locally with migrations use:
 * ```npm run db```

 Use one of the following commands to run tests: